TRACK CHAIRS

 leej12@appstate.edu

 Diffusion (adoption, implementation, and utilization) of collaboration technologies has been investigated in many countries and regions around the globe.
-While many of the research initiatives have been undertaken in Western Europe and North America, they have been scarce in developing regions like Eastern Europe, Asia, Africa, and Latin America.
-The diffusion of collaboration technologies in these regions is on the rise as globalization drives inter and intra-country collaboration intensity within and across organizations.
-In many developing countries, synchronous and asynchronous computer support for team members (co-located or virtual) is being enhanced by handheld mobile devices in communities of practice and social media environments.
-Moreover, the use of digital technology enabled tools for collaboration and communication, has become more popular in the age of new technologies.
-Emerging technology trends like Metaverse, AIGC, provide new opportunities to further enhance IT enabled collaboration for development.
+The diffusion of collaboration technologies is on the rise as globalization drives inter and intra-country collaboration intensity within and across organizations.
+In many developing countries, synchronous and asynchronous computer support for team members (co-located or virtual) is being enhanced by handheld digital mobile devices in communities of practice and social media environments.
+Moreover, the emerging technology trends like Metaverse and Generative Artificial Intelligence (GAI), provide new opportunities to further enhance Information technologies enabled collaboration for development.
+In the Metaverse, teams can engage in immersive virtual meetings and collaborate in real-time in a virtual workspace.
+GAI can generate content such as reports and data visualizations for applications, even as a team member, which streamlines the collaboration process.
+These technologies not only break down geographical barriers but also boost the efficiency and creativity of collaborative work globally.

 We would like to invite the authors to submit their research from theoretical, technological, social, psychological, behavioral, and design science perspectives.
 Research deploying different theoretical lenses could focus on process and system design, methods, modeling, and techniques in addressing various aspects of IT enabled collaboration for development.
 The minitrack will focus on a wide range of topics including but not limited to:

-• Opportunities and challenges in AI generated and participated collaboration
+2. Opportunities and challenges in AI/GAI generated and participated collaboration

-• Global, virtual, distributed, blended, and face-to-face IT enabled collaboration for development at the team and organizational level
+5. Global, virtual, AI, distributed, blended, and face-to-face IT enabled collaboration for development at the team and organizational level

 Minitrack Co-Chairs: